How You Take Care of Yourself Emotionally – The Process

 When you practice this new way of communicating with yourself and others, you’ll feel less heaviness in your body.
 This type of communication “technique” is not really a technique, because if you are not in your heart, it won’t work.
 It is a way of learning how to give your heart and body – instead of your mind – a voice.

-If you would like to learn more about taking care of yourself emotionally and find out more about my full program The Art of Self-Love – A Woman’s Journey To Emotional Empowerment visit www.LeaderofLove.com Also, if you want to find out how much you love yourself as a woman and your feminine side make sure you take my Love Test.
+I’m Anna-Thea an author and Certified Divine Feminine Educator.
+If you’d like to learn more about taking care of yourself emotionally check out my online courses.
+Also, if you want to find out how much you love yourself as a woman and your feminine side make sure you take my Love Test.

 Much love! 🙂